Get insider access

 4. Best Cheap DSLR Camera For Beginners

-The Canon EOS Rebel T7 / EOS 2000D is among the cheapest interchangeable-lens cameras you can buy brand new.
+The Canon EOS Rebel T7/2000D is among the cheapest interchangeable-lens cameras you can still buy brand new.
 If you don't want to risk buying a used camera, the Rebel T7 offers a no-frills shooting experience for those on a tight budget.
 Ease of use and simplicity are the name of the game here, with pared-down controls that anybody can get a handle on.
-Unlike the Canon EOS Rebel SL3, you won't find an articulated screen here, nor 4k video or a fast burst rate.
+However, unlike the Canon EOS Rebel SL3/250D, you won't find an articulated screen, 4k video, or fast burst shooting.

-What this camera does have, however, is a high-resolution sensor that can capture great images.
-Plus, it's compatible with all the same EF/EF-S lenses as its Rebel siblings, so you can always improve your photography by investing in better lenses, if you feel the need.
+That said, what this camera does have is a high-resolution sensor that can capture great images.
+Plus, it's compatible with all the same EF/EF-S lenses as its Rebel siblings, so you can always improve your photography by investing in better lenses.
 Ultimately, if you're looking for a cheap DSLR to get you started, it doesn't get more accessible than the T7.

 See our review